andreashsy/kdb-graphql/README.md

-# Demo on how GraphQL can work with native kdb+ instance
+# Quick and dirty demo on how GraphQL can work with native kdb+ instance
 ## Installation
 ### Start kdb Backend
 1. Download and install kdb